-Slip and fall or trip and fall incidents happen in many different places and for many different reasons.
-Sometimes it truly is an "accident" in which a person's feet get tangled through no fault of their own or anyone else's, but all too often a slip and fall occurs due to a slippery floor, defective stairs, or uneven walking surface that is the result of another person's negligence.
-Someone who owns or manages a property has a duty to take reasonable precautions to prevent visitors from encountering dangerous conditions that may cause injuries from slip and fall incidents.
+Slip and fall or trip and fall incidents happen in many places and for many reasons.
+Sometimes it is an "accident" in which a person's feet get tangled through no fault of their own or anyone else's.
+Still, all too often, a slip and fall occur due to a slippery floor, defective stairs, or uneven walking surface resulting from another person's negligence.
+Someone who owns or manages a property must take reasonable precautions to prevent visitors from encountering dangerous conditions that may cause injuries from slip and fall incidents.
 When they fail to do so, and an injury occurs, a Napa County slip and fall lawyer such as the experienced personal injury attorneys at our office can help those who were injured through no fault of their own obtain appropriate compensation for their injuries from negligent property owners, business operators, and their insurance companies.The Nature of Slip and Fall Injuries

-- Falls are the leading cause of emergency department visits each year -- almost double the rate of ER visits due to traffic accident injuries.
+- Falls are the leading cause of emergency department visits annually -- almost double the rate of ER visits due to traffic accident injuries.

-- Fall injuries are the leading cause of time lost from work -- nearly one-quarter of slip and fall incidents result in the loss of a month or more of work.
+- Fall injuries are the leading cause of time lost from work -- nearly one-quarter of slip and fall incidents result in losing a month or more of work.

 - Falls are the most frequent incident type in claims for workers' compensation and the leading cause of on-the-job injuries for older workers.